23 Male Model Poses & Prompts + Tips for Great Male Poses

 Credit: Tyler Nix (left)/ Christian Buehner (right)

 Most leans are done with either the back or the shoulder against a wall.
-You can also have your model lean onto something like a bar table or a railing.
+You can also have your model rest against something like a bar table or a railing.

 For a more intense vibe, keep the legs straight.
-For a more casual vibe, ask your model to lift one leg and put their foot against whatever he’s leaning against.
+For a more casual vibe, ask your model to lift one leg and put their foot against whatever they’re leaning against.

 Credit: Allef Vinicius (left)/ Dana Jm (right)

-A timeless classic in the list of mens poses, it’s perfect for both casual and formal shoots.
-It’s also a safe bet for those looking for men model poses.
+A timeless classic in the list of men’s poses, it’s perfect for both casual and formal shoots.

 You can use the front or rear pockets, one hand or both.
-Just ensure the thumb is hooked outside the pocket so that the hands don’t look like they’re “disappearing” into the pockets.
+Just make sure the thumb is hooked outside the pocket so that the hands don’t look like they’re “disappearing” into the pockets.

 5. Arms Crossed